Sinf-e-Aahan: Episodes 1 - 5

-As each of these six girls arrive at Pakistan Military Academy (PMA), they say goodbye to their parents and family members.
+As each of these six girls arrives at the Pakistan Military Academy (PMA), they say goodbye to their parents and family members.
 Jamal comes to drop Pariwesh but is afraid of his daughter's future, as his landlord's son Subuk is also at PMA and (to Jamal's thinking) Subuk may be a hindrance to Pariwesh's career.
 To settle this, the Commandant consoles Jamal and meets the landlord to congratulate him on giving permission for Pariwesh to join Pakistan Army.
 This increases the respect the landlord has in his heart for Jamal and Pariwesh.

 As the story now moves for the first time to Kandy, Sri Lanka, we see our 7th main character, Nathmy Pereira (Yehali Tashiya Kalidasa) as she comes home from Lankan Military Academy with a ‘letter of attachment’ with Pakistan Military Academy (PMA).
 Nathmy's mother is overjoyed at this news that her daughter is going to follow in her father's footsteps by going for training with PMA.
 As Nathmy thinks of her possible future there, her mother removes from her closet a much treasured memory of Nathmy's father's days at PMA with a photograph of Nathmy's father, Lankan Army Officer Tehaan Pereira and his platoon mates with (especially his best friend) Mujahid Saleem.
 Her mother also hands over an item of Mujahid Saleem's personal possession which needs to be returned to him (if Nathmy gets a chance to meet him – that is).
 During this time, Nathmy has been polishing her command over the Urdu language so as to feel comfortable during her time in her second home.